jab/bidict/README.rst

 - is CPython-, PyPy-, Python 2-, and Python 3-compatible,
 - has 100% test coverage,
-  including property-based tests and benchmarks,
+  including property-based tests and benchmarks, run continuously on all supported Python versions and OSes,
 - integrates with Python’s collections interfaces and abstract base classes,
 - is thoroughly and attentively documented, and